www.RogerWendell.com

 and the Morse Express Chirstmas key

-International "Q" Signals (The Q code) were developed by the International Radiotelegraphic Convention in 1912.
-Their intent was to shorten, or make more efficient, certain aspects of Morse code communications (Click Here for my Morse code page).
+International "Q" Signals, (The Q code): The intent of the International Radiotelegraphic Convention was to shorten, or make more efficient, certain aspects of Morse code communications.
 The best feature of Q signals, to me, is that they are universally recognized in all languages (as long as the person receiving them knows Morse code!!).

 - Roger J. Wendell